SUI-Components/sui/packages/sui-ci/README.md

 > CLI with some useful commands for CI environments

 It provides:
-* A way to update a GitHub Commit Status on a CI environment.
+* A way to update a GitHub Commit Status from a CI environment.

 ## Requirements